Nicole Akins Boyd: Political career

 Nicole has sponsored and cosponsored legislation enacted into law ranging from workforce development, assistance to those with communication disorders, teacher pay increase, computer science education, consumer insurance legislation, telemedicine expansion, dyslexia, veterans issues, dementia, and economic development.
 Nicole was honored in 2020 to receive the Legislator of the Year Award from the Small Business Federation for her work with small businesses and their employees during the pandemic.

 In 2022, Boyd was appointed to chair the nine-member bipartisan Senate Study Group on Women, Children, and Families created by Lt.
 Governor Delbert Hosemann to study the needs of Mississippi's women, children, and families after the overturning of Roe v.
 Wade abortion rights along with Senators Kevin Blackwell (R), Hob Bryan (D), Dean Kirby (R), Rod Hickman (D), Angela Burks Hill (R), Chad McMahan (R), Angela Turner-Ford (D), and Brice Wiggins (R).

+In 2023, Nicole received the Mississippi Thrive!
+Champion for Children Award and the Health Care Leadership Award from the Community Health Centers.

 On January 7, 2023, Boyd announced that she is seeking re-election for her seat where she is challenged in the Republican Primary by career forester, Ricky Caldwell.
 The primary election will take place on August 8, 2023 from 7am to 7pm.